kennytilton/matrix/cljs/fluxchallenge/README.md

 ## Summary
 The automatic state management provided by reactive/dataflow systems greatly simplifies application development but presents a challenge: what if we *want* to be involved when state changes?
 And how do entire populations of dataflow-powered objects come and go from a running application?

-The Matrix library, by providing a few callbacks and specializable lifecycle methods such as `md-awaken` and `not-to-be`, gave the developer the hooks required for external dependency injection and resource allocation/deallocation, all with the same reliability and predictability with which it manages internal application state.
+The Matrix library, by providing a few callbacks and specializable lifecycle methods such as `md-awaken` and `not-to-be`, provides the developer with the hooks required for external dependency injection and resource allocation/deallocation, all with the same reliability and predictability with which it manages internal application state.